 Gateway provides a wide array of services to adults, children and families, including around-the-clock psychiatric emergency services, psychiatric medication therapy services, outpatient counseling for individuals and families, specialized residential care for children and adolescents, permanent affordable housing for adults, supervised adult residential services, adult supported housing services, mental health services for adults with persistent mental health issues, a licensed school for children with emotional and behavioral difficulties, nationally recognized vocational and occupational rehabilitation services, a therapeutic outdoor recreation program for children and adolescents, a homeless shelter for families and residential substance abuse services, as well as individual and case management services for adults and children.

-Coastal Medical is a primary care driven practice serving 120,000 patients with a team of more than 125 providers located in 20 medical offices across Rhode Island.
+Coastal Medical is a primary care driven practice serving over 165,000 patients with a team of 150 clinicians located in medical offices across Rhode Island.
 Coastal is committed to providing outstanding care to its patients by offering 365-day access to sick visits, developing chronic care management programs for its sickest patients, and building care teams that support its providers in delivering high-quality care.

 Coastal supports the three-part aim of better care, better health and lower cost and earned an average Medicare Shared Savings Program Accountable Care Organization quality score of 97.5% (2013-2017).
 Within Coastal, we foster a culture of teamwork, innovation, and shared learning that inspires every employee to continuously improve the care we provide and the services we offer to patients.

-In addition to primary care, Coastal Medical offers cardiology, pulmonology, behavioral health, and musculoskeletal health services.
-Coastal also provides laboratory and imaging services to Coastal patients and the community.
+In addition to primary care, Coastal Medical offers behavioral health, and musculoskeletal health services.

 Lifespan Specialty Centers and Services